solarslurpi/GrowBuddies/docs/tasmota.md

 Tasmota Sonoff Configuration
 :::
 - [Configure mqtt](configure_mqtt).
 I change the topic to match the Buddy.
-E.g.: if it is VaporBuddy's fan plug, vaporbuddy_fan.
+E.g.: if it is mistBuddy's fan plug, mistBuddy_fan.
 The mister, vaperbuddy_mister.
 Snifferbuddy, snifferbuddy.
 - [Set the date/time to your date/time](set_date_time).

 (wemos_challenges)=